tmtsoftware/esw/docs/src/main/index.md

 In this figure, a science-oriented description of an astronomical observation, as produced by a user interface program (such as an instrument acquisition user interface), planning tool, or database record is used as the input for sequencing.
-This input as a Sequence is passed to and accepted by the OCS, which creates and passes the observation description to the Sequence Components of the OCS.
+This input, as a Sequence, is passed to and accepted by the OCS, which creates and passes the observation description to the Sequence Components of the OCS.
-The Sequence Components and lower level control system software manipulate the hardware subsystems to generate science frames (made up of a data frame and metadata).
+The Sequence Components and lower level control system software manipulate the hardware subsystems to generate science frames (made up of data frames and metadata).
 The science frames use the bulk data distribution functionality of the DMS and ESW.VIZ subsystem to distribute the science frames to dataset consumers (data processing or visualization, for instance).